hyperledger/besu-docs/docs/HowTo/Configure/FreeGas.md

 Transaction cost = gas used * 0 (gas price)

-## Configuring Pantheon for Free Gas
+## Configuring Hyperledger Besu for Free Gas

 When gas is free, limiting block and contract sizes is less important.
 In free gas networks, we increase the block size limit and set the contract size limit to the maximum value.